Tracking global data on electric vehicles

 Endnotes

-1. There are many studies that make this point.
+Many studies make this point.
 Here are just a few:

-See Zeke Hausfather’s article on this in the Carbon Brief.
+See Zeke Hausfather’s article in the Carbon Brief.
 Simon Evans’s fact-check on electric cars, also in the Carbon Brief.

-This report from the International Council on Clean Transportation (ICCT).
+This report is from the International Council on Clean Transportation (ICCT).

 The International Energy Agency’s analysis on the life-cycle footprint.